-Salvation Army begins taking Angel Tree applications
+Salvation Army no longer taking Angel Tree applications

 INDIANAPOLIS–Families of children lacking life’s vital needs due to financial struggles can begin applying for the Salvation Army’s Angel Tree program.